Skip to main content

 Cost: Free

 High schoolers work under the supervision of undergraduate students, science teachers, and researchers in this six-week summer program.
 Participants conduct scientific research and perform experiments on topics such as nutrient cycling, natural carbon sequestration, and non-chemical management of invasive plants.
-At the conclusion of the program, students present their work at a symposium.
+At the program’s conclusion, students present their work at a symposium.

 Location: Columbia University